Mitchi-02/expert-system/README.md

 # Demo Expert System
 A simple Flask App implementing an expert system that uses forward / backward chaining.
-Full report can be found [here](https://drive.google.com/file/d/1YXcUCBA3eEH9ZHJV_mYVvqL49ElzRwq-/view?usp=sharing]).
+The full report can be found [here](https://drive.google.com/file/d/1YXcUCBA3eEH9ZHJV_mYVvqL49ElzRwq-/view?usp=sharing]).

 This is an academic mini project.